 Department of Cell Biology, Microbiology & Molecular Biology

-CMMB Fall Seminar Series
+CMMB Spring Seminar Series

-Weekly events during fall semester 2019, beginning Aug.
-30, 2019
+Weekly events during spring semester 2020, beginning Jan.
+17, 2020

 The CMMB Seminar Series strives to invite and host top-notch researchers within the cell, micro and molecular biology areas.
 USF undergraduate and graduate students will have an opportunity throughout the series to learn from leading national and international scientists in the field, as well as USF faculty working on cutting-edge projects and interdisciplinary collaborations.

 USF Marshall Student Center Ballroom

 USF Health Research Day features original research from the students, faculty, and staff affiliated with USF Health.
 The types of research presented may include pilot or preliminary study, empirical study, systemic review, literature review, chart review, or case study.